Capture Stunning Images of Extraordinary Alpine and Glacial Landscapes— Wildlife, Too!

-Day 2: La Leona Petrified Forest / El Chalten
+Day 2: Lago Argentino / El Chalten

-Day 3: El Chalten—Mount Fitz Roy Vista Hike
+Day 3: Mt.
+Fitz Roy Vista Hike

-Day 4: Lago del Desierto/ El Calafate
+Day 4: Mirador del Torre / El Calafate

-Day 5: Lago Argentino—Perito Moreno Glacier
+Day 5: Los Glaciares National Park—Perito Moreno Glacier

-Day 7: Torres del Paine National Park
+Day 6: Torres del Paine National Park, Chile

-Driving across pampas and steppe, we enter Chile and Torres del Paine National Park.
-A UNESCO Biosphere Reserve, beautiful and pristine, the park is home to a host of wildlife, including pumas and guanacos.
-A remarkable array of birds lives here, too: we may get photos of eagles, hawks, lesser rheas, buzzards and South American condors returned from the brink of extinction.
-Dominating the horizon are the famous "horns and towers of Paine," igneous rock spires millions of years old.
+(South Andean deer) and armadillo.
+We find a remarkable array of birdlife here, too: look for eagles, hawks, lesser rheas, buzzards and South American condors returned from the brink of extinction.
+Dominating the horizon are the famous Torres del Paine—the "horns and towers of Paine"—igneous rock spires millions of years old.

-native huts, blending artfully with the wild landscape.
-Warm and wind-resistant, these nomad-style dwellings afford superlative views and an unparalleled immersion in nature.
+A stay at renowned EcoCamp Patagonia offers low-impact luxury accommodations in the wilderness.
+Domed suites are modeled on traditional Kawesqa native huts, blending artfully with the wild landscape.
+Warm and wind-resistant, these nomad-style dwellings offer outstanding views and a complete immersion in nature.
 There are plenty of hours ahead to capture photos of this stunning landscape.
-During the southern summer, the sun sets around 11 pm, offering magical evening light by which to photograph the furry guanacos grazing on the steppe and the mythical-looking peaks on the horizon, bathed in the alpenglow of a late sunset.
+At the height of the southern summer, the sun doesn't set till around 11 pm, offering magical evening light by which to photograph furry guanacos grazing on the steppe and the mythical-looking peaks on the horizon, bathed in rosy alpenglow.

-Day 9: Torres del Paine—Puma Tracking / Laguna Azul
+Day 8: Puma Tracking / Laguna Azul

 Travel to the eastern side of the park this morning to follow the sendero de la fauna

-—the animals' trail—so dubbed for the many guanacos we often see along the way.
+—the animals' trail—so dubbed for the many guanacos often seen along the way.
 It winds through a favorite puma hunting area where we may see the remains of camelids that the big, tawny cats have preyed upon.
-"Puma" is what the Incas called this animal that's also known as a cougar or mountain lion.
+"Puma" is the name the Incas gave to this feline also known as a cougar or mountain lion.
 High rock formations flank the path, serving as dwellings and lookout points for the pumas

 Then, if time permits, we’ll visit a nearby cave with ancient paintings decorating the walls, mostly representing guanacos.
-Our day continues with a drive to Laguna Azul in the northern part of the park, where on a clear day we can get photos of the iconic Towers of Paine from a completely different angle.
-Before we return to our camp, we stop at Cascada Paine to capture images of one of the most beautiful views on this side of the park.
+Our day continues with a drive to Laguna Azul in the northern part of the park, where on a clear day we can get photos of the famous Towers of Paine from a completely different angle.
+We also stop at Cascada del Rio Paine—a series of terraced waterfalls—for photos of one of the most beautiful views on this side of the park.

 Day 10: Puerto Natales / Punta Arenas

-Day 12: Punta Arenas / Depart
+Day 11: Punta Arenas / Depart

 A transfer to the airport in Punta Arenas is provided for homeward flights.

 Please Note: This itinerary is meant as a guideline and can change due to the unpredictable nature of the wind and weather in Patagonia.
-On some occasions conditions may require us to deviate from our intended itinerary, in which case we will provide the best available alternative.
+On some occasions, conditions may require us to deviate from our intended itinerary, in which case we will provide the best available alternative.
 And we'll make a great adventure of it!